skytunnel/dailymotionMirror/README.md

     wget "https://raw.githubusercontent.com/skytunnel/dailymotionMirror/master/dailymotionMirror.sh" --output-document dailymotionMirror.sh
     sudo chmod a+rx dailymotionMirror.sh

-Run the `dailymotionMirror.sh` script from the terminal and follow the setup instructions
+    ./dailymotionMirror.sh

+Then follow the setup instructions from there.
+You may want to rename the script if managing multiple dailymotion accounts (although ensure to keep them in the same folder so that they can share the same upload allowance)

 # Disclaimer
 I take no responsibility for any prohibited content that is uploaded to dailymotion as a result of using this script.